mgutz/nanoc3_blog/content/2010/01-15-getting_started_with_nanoc3_blog.html.md

     # compile the site
     % nanoc3 compile

-    # autocompile the site. any edit to a file is previewable automatically.
+    # autocompile the site.
     % nanoc3 aco

-Preview the site
+Preview the site (refresh page to see changes)

     http://localhost:3000

-If your colors do not match this example site, `content/assets/style.sass` uses color functions which are not present in the current `haml 2.2.18` gem.
-To fix, clone the `haml` source from github and set `$RUBY_LIB` in your shell init script (`.bash_profile,  .bashrc, .zshrc`).

-    export RUBYLIB="src/haml/lib"
-    export PATH="src/haml/bin:$PATH"

 ## Adding Content